ALiao18/Charting-the-Charts/README.md

 # Spotify Song Popularity Analysis

+Read more about it at "The Science of Sound: What Spotify’s Data Tells Us About Music Preferences" in Medium!

 ## Project Overview
 This project analyzes a dataset of 52,000 Spotify songs to understand the factors influencing song popularity on the platform.
 It was completed as a capstone project for the Principles of Data Science course.